cpske/ISP/code-quality/comments.md

 You should write docstring comments for:

-* classes
+* **Classes**
   - describes purpose of the class
   - parameters of the constructor
   - public methods
   - example of using the class

-* functions and methods
+* **Functions and methods**
   - describe purpose of the function or method
   - parameters, and restrictions on their values
   - the return value, if any
   - exceptions that may be raised

-* modules
+* **Modules**
   - describe purpose of the module
   - module docstrings go at top of the file, before imports

-* packages (for this course, package docstrings are not required)
+* **Packages** (for this course, package docstrings are not required)
   - put package docstrings in the package's `___init__.py` file.
   - purpose of the package
   - list the modules and subpackages (this can become out-of-date!
 Python should do this automatically)

+### Redundant Info in Docstrings?

+The official guidelines for docstrings includes a lot of redundant information.
+For example, writing the names of all methods in a class's docstring comment.

+Personally, I think this is a bad idea.

+- it duplicates what is in code (waste of time to write)
+- the comments can become inconsistent with the code
+- documentation tools should be able to generate it automatically, the way `javadoc` does

 ## Python Doctest Comments